laminas/laminas-navigation/doc/book/zend.navigation.pages.md

 `setOrder()`, and *reset\_params* maps to the method `setResetParams()`.
 If there is no setter method for the option, it will be set as a custom property of the page.

-Read more on extending `Zend\Navigation\Page\AbstractPage` in Creating custom page types &lt;zend.navigation.pages.custom&gt;.
+Read more on extending `Laminas\Navigation\Page\AbstractPage` in Creating custom page types &lt;laminas.navigation.pages.custom&gt;.

 > ## Note
 #### Custom properties